vmware-archive/content-library-api-samples/README.md

 # Content Library API Samples

-The Content Library is a core component that is part of the vCenter Server APIs.
+The Content Library is a core component that is part of the vCenter Server.
 It is a new addition to the vSphere 6.0 release.<br/>

-The API samples published here are accompanied by the blogs published by the Content Library Team, which explain the use of Content Library APIs and various concepts introduced by the Content Library Service.
+The API samples published here are accompanied by [the blogs published by the Content Library Team](https://blogs.vmware.com/developer/2015/05/content-library-blog-series.html), which explain the use of Content Library APIs and various concepts introduced by the Content Library Service.

 This document will go through the steps required: